BonnieSE/python/README.md

 in a list.

 **Day 29**: Learned Writing to a plain File through python and writing to an empty file with multiple lines, and appending to a file, Handling the ZeroDivisionError Exception.

+**Day 30**: Learned to deal with exception and making it silent, storing data in json form.